mustafadurak/EHSTestAutomation/README.md

 Under Java; we have pages, runners, step definitions and utilities packages.
 Runners provide us connection between our feature files and step definitions. we have failed test runners, that provides us to rerun the failed tests automatically according to our setups.
 Under utilities; we have Driver class that is created according to singleton design pattern.
-We can our other utility classes under this package whenever we need.
+We can add our other utility classes under this package whenever we need.